zjysteven/lmms-finetune/README.md

 ## News

+- **2024/10/16**: We added LLaVA-Onevision.
+See a caveat when using LLaVA-Onevision [here](https://github.com/zjysteven/lmms-finetune/issues/43).
+Also we updated the collators to stay in line with the new processing of LLaVA models in transformers.
 - **2024/08/28**: Finetuning with gradio webui interface is supported.
 Try `python webui.py`.
 - **2024/07/30**: Finetuning of vision encoder and projector is now supported.
 - **2024/07/25**: Several things are improved.
 We have *1)* released a [colab notebook](https://colab.research.google.com/drive/139XypY8_wdLgyLXYE_Zve7Hjd809fVpK?usp=sharing) demonstrating a full, successful training run with LLaVA-NeXT-Video-7B (happy to hear from people that they succeeded in [their cases](https://github.com/zjysteven/lmms-finetune/issues/7#issuecomment-2249864887) too); *2)* supported having text-only samples in the training set (see [this](docs/dataset.md) for one note).